felipetovarhenao/bell-tutorials/public/markdown/18_formatting.md

 > _Writing Clean and Readable Code_

 In _bell_, proper indentation and code structure aren't strictly required by the language, but they are essential for readability and maintainability, especially when your programs become more complex.
-Clean code helps you and others understand your musical logic, debug errors, and extend functionality efficiently.
+Clean code helps you and others understand your musical, debug errors, and extend functionality efficiently.

 ---